 While their feisty spirit is undeniable, Norwich Terriers are also affectionate and loyal to their families.
 They thrive on human companionship and form deep bonds with their owners.
 Despite their small size, they often believe themselves to be much larger, fearlessly taking on challenges that come their way.

 Their intelligence makes them quick learners, and they excel in various canine activities, including obedience, agility, and even earthdog trials.
-Socialization from an early age is crucial to ensure they get along with other dogs and pets, as their hunting instincts can sometimes trigger a desire to chase smaller animals.
+Socialisation from an early age is crucial to ensure they get along with other dogs and pets, as their hunting instincts can sometimes trigger a desire to chase smaller animals.